 What is the plan?

 The plan is simple.
 I will start off in Calais and head East on my bike.
 I’ll camp along the way and see where life takes me.
-I could get as far as Croatia, I could even find myself in Pakistan, heck, I could reach Thailand… the sky is the limit.
+I am ultimately aiming to reach the Black Sea but that’s not compulsory any means!
 I’ll keep going until a) The money runs out or b) I get sick of it and decide to head home.

 What could go wrong?